Phylogenetic Trees

 Zero Hunger

-UN Sustainable Development Goal (SDG) 2: Zero Hunger – Understanding relatedness is important to the aim of ending hunger, achieving food security, and improving nutrition and sustainable agriculture.
+SDG 2 Zero Hunger – Understanding relatedness is important to the aim of ending hunger, achieving food security, and improving nutrition and sustainable agriculture.
 Determining the evolutionary relationships and relatedness within and between different plant species can aid in the development of sustainable agricultural practices and the preservation of crop diversity, which is essential for food security.